-The pair weren't the first pandas to come to the U.S. Back in 1938, New York socialite Ruth Harkness, guided by a young Chinese-American named Quentin Young, traveled to Shanghai and made their way by caravan deep into the country's interior, where they found a panda cub nestled in a tree and grabbed it.
+The pair weren't the first pandas to come to the U.S. In 1938, New York socialite Ruth Harkness, guided by a young Chinese-American named Quentin Young, traveled to Shanghai and made their way by caravan deep into the country's interior, where they found a panda cub nestled in a tree and grabbed it.
 Harkness convinced customs officials to let her take the animal, whom she named Su Lin, to America, and kept him with her in her apartment, until she eventually sold him to Chicago's Brookfield Zoo.
 That zoo obtained two more pandas, and the Bronx Zoo in New York obtained four more in the years before World War II, according to Giant Panda Zoo, a website devoted to the animals.
 But when a communist regime was established in China in 1949, and then fought in the Korean War against the U.S. and its allies, a U.S. trade embargo against the country blocked the acquisition of any more of the animals for decades.
-In 1958, in fact, a panda named Chi-Chi, whom the Chinese government had agreed to give to a American zoo, actually was denied an entry permit by the U.S. government and ended up in London instead.
+In 1958, in fact, a panda named Chi-Chi, whom the Chinese government had agreed to give to an American zoo, actually was denied an entry permit by the U.S. government and ended up in London instead.

 Flash forward to February 1972, when President Richard Nixon startled the world by traveling to China to meet with Chinese premier Chou En-Lai, in a bold gambit to improve relations between the two superpowers.
 During the visit, Nixon promised the Chinese a gift of two musk oxen named Milton and Matilda from the San Francisco Zoo.
 Chou wanted to reciprocate, and at a state banquet, he told First Lady Pat Nixon that he would "load up the plane with pandas" for the Nixons.

-The next day, Mrs. Nixon actually visited the Beijing zoo, where she got a chance to see the animals herself.
+The next day, Pat Nixon actually visited the Beijing zoo, where she got a chance to see the animals herself.
 According to a news report, she greeted them with a "hi there" and commented that "they're adorable."

 Several zoos sought the pandas — Brookfield in Chicago touted itself as having previous experience with the animals, while Honolulu's zoo officials said that they had more natural bamboo and a Chinese zookeeper who already tended to bears from that country.
 Milwaukee officials, meanwhile, said their city's climate was the most like the region in China from which pandas came, and that they also had a successful track record for breeding captive animals.
 Zoos in Denver and the Bronx had influential politicians lobby for the pandas as well.
 But in the end, the Nixons decided that they should reside at the National Zoo in Washington, where all the animals given as diplomatic gestures since 1904 had resided.

 Nixon broke the story with a phone call to Washington Star editor Crosby Noyes.
-Nixon reportedly told Noyes that the pair would include a male and female, but that their arrival would be delayed because they had to receive a crash-course in sex education by watching adult pandas at the Beijing zoo.
+Nixon reportedly told Noyes that the pair would include a male and female, but that their arrival would be delayed because they had to receive a crash-course in sex education by watching adult pandas at the Beijing Zoo.
 "The problem with pandas is that they don't know how to mate," Nixon explained, according to a History.com account.
 (Here's a recording of that conversation.)

 The animal exchange had to wait a while, because one of the young musk oxen developed a cold and sore throat, and couldn't drink the milk he needed for nourishment.
 Also, the National Zoo had to prepare for the unfamiliar species.
-Dr. Theodore Reed, the National Zoo's director, flew to London to see Chi-Chi, the panda who resided there, and get advice from the zookeepers on what sort of food and accomodations pandas might need.
+Dr. Theodore Reed, the National Zoo's director, flew to London to see Chi-Chi, the panda who resided there and get advice from the zookeepers on what sort of food and accommodations pandas might need.
 At their advice, the National Zoo remodeled what had been a house for rhinos, splitting the quarters into two separate garden apartments, with a door between them "in case the animals choose to socialize," according to a Post report.
 The quarters were also outfitted with extra-thick "panda-proof glass."

-But finally in April Dr. Theodore Reed, the National Zoo's director, flew to San Francisco in an Air Force C-141 jet to pick up the two musk oxen, and then headed to China to deliver them and pick up the pandas.
+But finally in April Reed, the National Zoo's director, flew to San Francisco in an Air Force C-141 jet to pick up the two musk oxen, and then headed to China to deliver them and pick up the pandas.
 In Beijing, hundreds of Chinese kindergarten students went to the zoo for one last look at the pandas, crying out "wake up, panda, wake up!" at their cage.
-Chinese officials, given their penchant for secrecy, refused to reveal to foreign corresondents the names of the two pandas who were being given to the U.S. Meanwhile, Reuters reported that the young musk oxen didn't seem too interested in the crowds of Chinese zoogoers who flocked to see them, to the latter's disappointment.
+Chinese officials, given their penchant for secrecy, refused to reveal to foreign correspondents the names of the two pandas who were being given to the U.S. Meanwhile, Reuters reported that the young musk oxen didn't seem too interested in the crowds of Chinese zoogoers who flocked to see them, to the latter's disappointment.
 (Back in Washington, National Zoo public information director Billie Hamlet tried to stave off international tensions by defending the musk oxen.
 "Milton is really very charming," she insisted.
 "What do they expect him to do — stand on his hindlegs and dance a jig?")